 - and previously the MLS conference semifinals and finals

 Each of these soccer tournaments relies on the use of aggregate goals to decide on which team has won a game.

-Alternatively, if one team won the previous game they are starting the second game with an advantage and only have to score the same amount of goals as the opposition in the second game to be considered the winners of the game.
+Alternatively, if one team won the previous game, they start the second game with an advantage and only have to score the same number of goals as the opposition in the second game to be considered the winners of the game.

 Examples of Aggregate Being Used